 At Williams physics students work closely with faculty on a variety of research projects.
 Every summer the department hires several students to work in our experimental laboratories and on theoretical projects.
 Seniors may elect to do honors thesis projects that typically begin the summer before the senior year and culminate in a written thesis at the end of April.

 We are particularly proud that Williams physics majors won the LeRoy Apker Award in 1999, 2002, 2004, and 2010.
 This national award is the highest honor for physics research by an undergraduate student in the United States.
-Williams students have won more Apker Awards in the past decade than students from any other college or university.
+Williams students have won more Apker Awards in the than students from any other primarily undergraduate college.